microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/dc_vanilla/_index.md

 ![Addtional Azure resources in the resource group](./17.png)

-**Note: Currently, Azure Arc enabled data services is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes) and features are subject to change.
-As such, the release being used in this scenario does not support the projection of Azure Arc data services resources in the Azure portal**.

 * Another tool automatically deployed is Azure Data Studio along with the *Azure Data CLI*, the *Azure Arc* and the *PostgreSQL* extensions.
 Using the Desktop shortcut created for you, open Azure Data Studio and click the Extensions settings to see both extensions.

   ![Azure Data Studio shortcut](./18.png)